theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 #.
 The app start with ``0`` commutation voltage so the motor will not move and the current consumption should be low.
 Remember to use a current limited power supply and always monitor the current consumption.

    First try to set the offset automatically with the ``a`` command.
-If the motor is not turning and the current consumption is high try to change the sensor polarity with the ``d`` command and repeat the ``a`` command.
+If the motor is not turning and the current consumption is high try to change the motor polarity with the ``d`` command and repeat the ``a`` command.
 This will find the sensor offset and set the clockwise or counterclockwise commutation offsets to 0 and 2048 (half a turn) and the motor should start turning.

+   With a positive voltage the motor should turn in the direction of positive velocity.
+If it is not the case you can change the direction by flipping the clockwise and counterclockwise commutation offsets with the ``f`` command.

    Fine tune the sensor commutation offset for the current direction.
 You could use the ``c`` command for auto tuning or the ``VALUE`` command to manually minimize the phases current.
 The offset is a 12 bit positive value so it wraps around at 4096.
 It means that if you want an offset of ``-100`` you enter ``3996``.